Akram11/my-reads/README.md

 # MyReads Project

-This project is part of Udacity React.js Nano-degree The goal of this project is to keep track of the books you are readying by listing them in three categories -Currently Reading
+This project is part of Udacity React.js Nano-degree The goal of this project is to keep track of the books you are reading by listing them in three categories -Currently Reading
 -Want to Read
 -Read